keejelo/EasyDialogBox/js/test/README.txt

 ..similar to .getElementById() and .querySelectorAll()

-( Will also try to add a way to get dialogbox elements as "object.element" )
+( I will also try to add a way to get dialogbox elements in some way like "object.element" )